PeideAmonNg/CRM/README.md

 - View list of customer sales opportunities.
 - Create and edit customer sales opportunity.

-The web application is made in the client-server achitecture.
+The web application is implemented in the client-server achitecture.
 The React client uses the API exposed by the Express server, with the data stored in MongoDB.

 ## Client